krishaamer/green-filter-research/research/literature/design.md

 | Labelling         | Provide labels to influence choice (for example CO2 footprint labels)                     |
 | Functional Design | Design the environment and choice architecture so the desired behavior is more convenient |

-Wee, Choong, and Low (2021)’s 7 types of nudge
+Wee, Choong and Low (2021)’s 7 types of nudge

 -   Bain et al. (2012) “Promoting pro-environmental action in climate change deniers” **(Need access!)**
 -   Allcott (2011) “Social norms and energy conservation” **(Need access!)**
 -   Schuitema and Bergstad (2018) “Acceptability of Environmental Policies” **(Need access!)**
 -   Nilsson et al. (2016) “The road to acceptance: Attitude change before and after the implementation of a congestion tax” **(Need access!)**
--   Wirani, Nabarian, and Romadhon (2022) students in Indonesia enjoy using Kahoot and it’s gamification elements are perceived to have positive impact on individual learning outcomes so they are happy to continue using it.
+-   Wirani, Nabarian and Romadhon (2022) students in Indonesia enjoy using Kahoot and it’s gamification elements are perceived to have positive impact on individual learning outcomes so they are happy to continue using it.
--   Berger, Lange, and Stahl (2022) **(Need access!)**
+-   Berger, Lange and Stahl (2022) **(Need access!)**
--   “Support a Clean Energy Future with Nest Renew” (2022)
+-   Anon.
+(2022c)
 -   Climatiq (2023) Automate GHG emission calculations
 -   EarthCheck (2023) sustainable tourism certification
 -   LFCA (2023) corporate climate action
 -   Greenhouse Gas Protocol (2023) standards to measure and manage emissions
--   “Space Ape Games” (n.d.) game company going green
+-   Anon. (n.d.h) game company going green
 -   Playing for the Planet Alliance (2021)

 #### *Design Implications* {#design-implications-6}